Chris enjoys writing about a variety of topics, including science, health, and fitness.

 How Much Does PENS Therapy Cost?

-Depending on the location of your pain and it underlying cause, your doctor may advise you to do PENS therapy in the comfort of your own home.
-After the initial purchase of the PENS therapy unit, which ranges in price from $100 to $500 (and a commitment to purchase batteries), a significant cost savings can be realized with in-home treatment.
+Depending on the location of your pain and its underlying cause, your doctor may advise you to do PENS therapy in the comfort of your own home.
+After the initial purchase of the PENS therapy unit, which ranges in price from $100 to $500 (and a commitment to purchase batteries), significant cost savings can be realized with in-home treatment.

-Demonstration of a PENS unit Being Used for Pain Management
+Demonstration of a PENS Unit Being Used for Pain Management

 References and Additional Resources